szazeski/wifiled/README.md

 `wifiled dim 255 0 0` - dims LEDs to Red 255/255 Green 0/255 Blue 0/255

 `wifiled dim 200 200 200 100 100` - dims LEDs RGB to 200/255 and Whites to 100/200

+`wifiled randomize` - randomizes the LEDs

+`wifiled randomize 0-10` - sets a random color with values between 0 and 10

+`wifiled randomize 255 0-50 0-50` - sets red fixed and green/blue between 0 and 50

+If you want to avoid getting the color white, simply add `-avoidwhite` and whenever the RGB are over 150 for each channel, it will turn off the blue channel.

 ## To Develop
 This project expects to be checked out in your go src path.